Putting Your Baby Up for Adoption After Birth [Complete Guide]

 It’s important to realize adoption is always an option:

 You can choose adoption after birth.

 You can choose adoption in the weeks, months, and in some cases, years after returning home.

 If you need help now, you can call 1-800-ADOPTION for free support.

 Because there is no maximum age to give a child up for adoption, you shouldn’t be deterred if you’ve decided that adoption is the best choice for you — minutes, hours, days, weeks or even months after your baby is born.
 Giving a child up for adoption after birth is very common.

 This guide will explore the adoption process after birth and the resources you need to complete it.
-You can also get free information on how to “give a baby up” for adoption in the hospital, after birth, or after taking them home by contacting us today or by calling 1-800-ADOPTION.
+You can also get free information on how to “give a baby up” for adoption in the hospital, after birth, or after taking them home by contacting us today.
 Until then, continue reading to learn more about choosing adoption after birth.

 How to “Give a Baby Up” for Adoption in the Hospital

 Every adoption situation is different.
 You may not know adoption is right for you until the last minute.
 When deciding on adoption after birth is the best option for your baby, you’re probably going to have a lot of questions.
 That’s completely normal, and we are here to help!

 Not only can you choose adoption at the hospital — you can have the same adoption experience as any other prospective birth mother.
 The only difference is that the adoption process may be sped up to help you choose adoptive parents for your baby faster.